qdrant/landing_page/qdrant-landing/content/articles/neural-search-tutorial.md

 Having this vector representation, it is easy to understand what the second step should be.
 To find documents similar to the query you now just need to find the nearest vectors.
 The most convenient way to determine the distance between two vectors is to calculate the cosine distance.
-The usual Euclidean distance can also be used, but in the case of vectors of high dimensions, it is not so efficient.
+The usual Euclidean distance can also be used, but it is not so efficient due to [the curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality).

 ## Which model could be used?